augustrm/euCLId/README.md

 # euCLId
-A Command Line Interface for Achieving Similar Functionality to Geometer's Sketch Pad or Kig
+A Command Line Interface for Achieving Similar Functionality to Geometer's Sketch Pad or Kig utilizing python